christianbirchler-org/sdc-testing-competition/COMPETITION.md

 The competition chairs will evaluate the submitted tools and in case of issues a discussion will happen in the Pull Request.

 ## Closed Source
-In case of confidentiality reasons where the source code of the tool can not be disclosed.
-The competitors must submit their tool (copy of their repository) per email:
+In case of confidentiality reasons where the source code of the tool can not be disclosed, the competitors must submit their tool (copy of their repository) per email:

 ```text
 TO: birc@zhaw.ch